 Figure 14 on the following page displays a comparison of regional water bills for a single-family home using 12 HCF in a month in fiscal year 2020/21 In Tax and Out of Tax areas.
-Note, however, that some of the comparison communities may be in the process of rate increases as well; this is a snapshot in time.
+It is important to note that this figure only shows a snapshot in time with current rates of comparison communities; rates are schedule to increase for most of the comparison communities at the same time as Linden (July 1, 2021).